Nourish - Supporting Eye Health Naturally: Lifestyle Habits | Part One

 Yes – blue light.

-Blue light is damaging to the eyes since, unlike other UV rays that are blocked by the cornea and the lens, practically all visible blue light passes through and goes straight to the light-sensitive retina.
+Blue light is damaging to the eyes.
+Unlike other UV rays that are blocked by the cornea and the lens, practically all visible blue light passes through and goes straight to the light-sensitive retina.
 Over time this can cause damage that may lead to vision loss, deterioration and degenerative conditions.

-Being exposed to small, healthy amounts of blue light from sunlight during the day is highly unlikely to cause any problems, but it’s the disproportionate exposure of time in front of electronic devices, (especially at night) which can cause eye fatigue and other symptoms such as eyestrain, dry eyes, headache, fatigue, blurred vision, and difficulty focusing and sleeping.
+Being exposed to small, healthy amounts of blue light from sunlight during the day is highly unlikely to cause any problems.
+But it’s the disproportionate exposure of time in front of electronic devices, (especially at night) which can cause eye fatigue and other symptoms such as:

 The answer?
 Implement better technology habits.